SUBURBAN PROPANE BUYERS CLUB

 Co-op members in the Propane Buyers Club receive a discounted price by Suburban Propane based on a fixed margin above their “laid-in cost” of propane.
 That laid-in cost is based on the refinery price for propane paid by the State of California.
 Then, the fixed margin varies by distance from the co-op of the delivery address of the propane tank.

-- Beyond 25 miles from the co-op in Point Arena but still in Mendocino County will be $1.60 over the laid-in cost (Gualala to Westport including Fort Bragg, east to Middletown and Willits, as well as Lake County).
+- Beyond 25 miles from the co-op in Point Arena but still in Mendocino or Lake Counties will be $1.85 over the laid-in cost (Gualala to Westport including Fort Bragg, east to Middletown and Willits, as well as Lake County).

 Note that your discounted price will depend on the delivery date to your tank and vary because of changes in the commodity price paid by Suburban Propane for propane (liquified petroleum gas, not natural gas).

 That web page shows several weekly fuel postings in a Word document for each date range.
 Pick the most recent date range and open the document.
 Then look for the TARGA – San Francisco rate.
-Remember, the laid-in cost to Suburban is about $0.10 more than the refinery price.
-Keep that in mind when attempting to estimate your fuel price based on the fixed margin cost.
+For example, as of Feb 1, 2023, the TARGA cost is $1.98.
+Remember, the laid-in cost to Suburban is about $0.10 more than the refinery price, so expect the discounted price to be about $3.43/gallon delivered to your home near Point Arena.